Poetry

 a form of poem that reveals highly personal experiences

-dramatic monologue –
+Dramatic monologue –

 a lyric poem where the speaker expresses strong emotions or ideas to silent listeners.